hacknlove/kissMyForm/README.md

 You can use it to validate or transform the change.

 ### `initialValues`
-`initialValues` is one of the optional parameters that can be passed to `useKMF`
+`initialValues` is one of the optional parameters that can be passed to `useKMF`.

 It establishs the form's initial values at initialization time.